 Consider these types of tax-smart contributions

-This year's tax-filing deadline of April 18 is not that far off, but you still have time to make some moves that could favorably affect your tax returns.
-So, you may want to consider making some tax-smart contributions.
+April 15 is not that far off, but you still have time to make some moves that could favorably affect your tax returns.
+Specifically, you may want to consider some tax-smart contributions.

 To learn more about how your contributions, in various forms, can affect your taxes, consult with your tax advisor.
 The more you know, the better your decisions.